brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/load-balancer-health-check.png" caption="Set the Health Check Ping Path to /" %}

-On the next page, you can manually add EC2 Instances to the ELB, but we're going to add Instances a different way, so skip this for now by clicking the gray "Next: Add Tags" button, and then the blue "Review and Create" button, and finally, the blue "Create" button.
-Once the ELB is created, click the blue "Close" button the confirmation page and you should see your new ELB in the list, which takes care of task #4:
+On the next page, you can manually add EC2 Instances to the ELB, but we're going to add Instances a different way (using an Auto Scaling Group), so skip this for now by clicking the gray "Next: Add Tags" button, and then the blue "Review and Create" button, and finally, the blue "Create" button.
+Once the ELB is created, click the blue "Close" button on the confirmation page and you should see your new ELB in the list:

 {% include figure.html path="blog/aws-docker/load-balancer-new.png" caption="Your newly created ELB" %}

+Before creating the Auto Scaling Group, we need to take a brief aside to deal with security in the form of IAM Roles.

-### Create IAM Roles
+### Creating IAM Roles

-Let's move on to task #3, creating IAM Roles. *IAM* stands for Identity and Access Management.
-IAM is the mechanism AWS uses to a) identify *Resources*, such as a User or Service, and b) define *Permissions* and *Policies* that specify what that Resource is or isn't allowed to do.
+*IAM*, which stands for Identity and Access Management, is the mechanism AWS uses to a) identify *Resources*, such as a User or Service, and b) define *Permissions* and *Policies* that specify what that Resource is or isn't allowed to do.
 For example, by default, no Resources have the necessary Permissions to talk to an ECS Cluster.
 In order to allow your EC2 Instances to talk to your ECS Cluster, you can define an *IAM Role*, which is a set of Permissions that can be attached to your EC2 Instance.
 Head over to the [IAM Console](https://console.aws.amazon.com/iam/home) (you can mouse over the "Services" menu and click the "IAM" link), click the "Roles" link on the left side, and click the blue "Create New Role" button:

 {% include figure.html path="blog/aws-docker/iam-roles.png" caption="Create an IAM Role" %}